HBFCrew/default_content_deploy/README.md

 - Existing entity is updated if imported entity is newer (by time changed).
 - Existing entity with the same time is skipped.
 - If the new entity ID is already occupied by some existing entity, it is skipped.
-- This behavior can be changed by parameter *--force-update*, which will cause the existing entity to be overwritten by the imported entity.
+- This behavior can be changed by parameter *--force-update*

+*drush dcdi --force-update*
+- Existing entity is overwritten by the imported entity (the old entity is deleted and a new entity with the same ID is created from imported JSON file).
-- There is an exception for a user-type entity that only updates the UUID and the name, because overwriting a user entity would result in blocked user without password and email.
+- There is an exception for the user-type entity that only updates the UUID and the name, because overwriting a user entity would result in blocked user without password and email (the user entity export JSON file doesn't contain these informations).

+*drush dcdi --verbose*
+- Print detailed information about importing entities.

 Examples:

     drush dcdi
     drush dcdi --force-update
+    drush dcdi --verbose
+    drush dcdi --verbose --force-update